Achieving and maintaining profitability has been one of the serious problems faced by many freight forwarders and more so, in these trying times..

 A freight forwarder serves as a conduit for global trade between importers, exporters, BCOs (Beneficial Cargo Owners) and the transportation and regulatory entities such as shipping lines, customs, port etc..

-The moment a freight forwarder signs/accepts a contract (although discouraged, remember that a contract may also be verbal) with the customer, they are exposed to several unique risks and liabilities..
+The moment a freight forwarder signs/accepts a contract with the customer, they are exposed to several unique risks and liabilities..